 The Alberta Medical Association (AMA) has gathered resources to help you with this important time in your career, from certification and licensing requirements, to choosing how you want to practice.
 You can find all of their transition resources on their website.

 The CMA’s New in Practice guide covers important issues for transitioning into practice, such as the business side of medicine, evaluating practice opportunities medical billing, financial planning and insurance and medical law.
-Read the 2017 edition.
+Read the latest edition.

 AMA Physician Locum Services (PLS) is an option, for general practice and specialist graduates to gain valuable and diverse practice experience, while providing essential medical services to rural Albertans.
 For fellows, PLS locum coverage is a great way to maintain skills and earn extra income during continuing clinical training, regardless of training location.
 PLS locum coverage allows your rural colleagues to get a needed break from practice.